-Burlington Stores, Inc. (BURL) CEO Michael O'Sullivan on Q1 2020 Results - Earnings Call Transcript

 Although, our inventory level at the end of the quarter was in relatively good shape, we did take a $272 million charge against the value of this inventory.
 There were two reasons that we did this, firstly, the inventory in our stores is comprised of merchandise that was received in January, February and early March.
 It is aged merchandise and as our stores reopen, it is no longer seasonally appropriate.

 The second reason is that the next several months are likely to be very promotional as retailers try to clear the merchandise in their stores.
 As I will describe in more detail in a moment the priority for us is to turn our inventory so we can free up open to buy and take advantage of great opportunistic deals.
-We believe that the inventory charge that we have booked was paid for the markdowns that we expect to take in the second quarter to drive these inventory turns.
+We believe that the inventory charge that we have booked will pay for the markdowns that we expect to take in the second quarter to drive these inventory turns.

-As John will explain later in the call, we use the retail method of accounting, which means that this inventory reserve reflects our estimate and the full cost of these markdowns.
+As John will explain later in the call, we use the retail method of accounting, which means that this inventory reserve reflects our estimate on the full cost of these markdowns.

 Okay, let me move on to our cash position.
 When we shut down stores on March 22nd, we took a number of steps to reduce cash expenses.
 These steps included eliminating or reducing salaries, furloughing associates, reducing other operating expenses, lowering our capital expenditure plan and deferring accounts payables.

-As a result of these actions and our recent debt offerings and revolve withdraw, we ended the quarter in a strong financial position with approximately $1.5 billion in cash.
+As a result of these actions and our recent debt offerings and revolver draw, we ended the quarter in a strong financial position with approximately $1.5 billion in cash.
 We can use these resources to play defense or to play offense depending on the situation that we face.
 This significant cash positions also reflect actions that we took in April after our recent financing to begin to catch up on a portion of our accounts payable.

 We completed that process after quarter end in May.
 And at this point, we are completely current on our accounts payable.
 I would now like to provide an update on our store re-openings.
 We began reopening stores on May 11.
 And so far we have reopened 332 stores.
 As of tomorrow, that number will increase to approximately 400.